facebookarchive/fbconsole/README.md

     fbconsole.ACCESS_TOKEN = '<your-access-token>'

-As a means to set the `ACCESS_TOKEN`, fbconsole provides an automatic mechanism for authenticating server-side apps by completing the OAuth process automatically:
+As a means to set the `ACCESS_TOKEN`, fbconsole provides an automatic mechanism (python 2.x only) for authenticating server-side apps by completing the OAuth process automatically:

+    # WARNING: only supported for python 2.x
     fbconsole.automatically_authenticate(
         username,     # facebook username for authentication
         password,     # facebook password for authentication